The Roku Streambar Pro is our favorite soundbar — here's why | CNN Underscored

 Every time we test one of Roku’s sound products, be it the smaller Streambar or the Streambar Pro, we’re pleasantly surprised by the overall experience.
 Between our favorite shows and streaming platforms loading quickly, the sound quality that’s sure to impress (or wake up) our neighbors, and the fact that all of that comes in a single device for an attractive $179, the total package is hard to beat.

-If you use a different streaming device, such as an Apple TV, or want more robust sound, Vizio’s V-Series 5.1 is worth taking a look at.
+If you use a different streaming device, such as an Apple TV, or want more robust sound, Vizio’s V-Series 5.1 is worth a look.
 It comes with two satellite speakers and a subwoofer for $249.
 For those who want a soundbar but are shopping on a budget, the Roku Streambar’s compact design is impressive, as is the $129 price tag.

 That said, the Roku Streambar Pro is an affordable way to fill your room with impressive audio while enjoying all of the features of a streaming device.
 It’s a no-brainer.